opt-out-tools/model-online-misogyny/README.md

 ## Repository management

-This repository is managed by the OOT data team.
+This repository is managed by the **Opt Out Tools** data team.
 If you have any question, please reach out to the following people on Github:

 - Andrada: `andra-pumnea`